Sosale

-Sosale is a small village near T.Narsipur in Mysore district of Karnataka province in India.
+Sosale is a small village near T.Narsipur in the Mysore district of Karnataka province in India.

 Location

 Sosale is located on the left bank of the Cauvery River near its confluence with the Kabini River.

 Administration

 Sosale is under the jurisdiction of T.Narsipur Taluk in Mysore district, Karnataka State, India.
 It is the main village of Sosale hobli, a cluster of villages that includes Musuvinakoppalu.